aentan/mydoc-website/content/_index.md

         - Warts
         - White spots
     want_to_use:
-      headline: "Healthcare people want to use."
+      headline: "Personal healthcare platform people like using."
       testimonials:
         - name: "Chia Hoe Seng"
           who: "Partnership Director"
           photo: "/img/people/chia-hoe-seng"
           quote: "I tried MyDoc at 2am!
-The response was instantaneous.
-It is good to know to know someone is there to help me with my need anytime anywhere"
+The response was instantaneous even though it says it could take up to 30 minutes.
+To my surprise, it was immediate.
+It is good to know to know someone is there to help me with my need any time anywhere as long as there is mobile connectivity."
         - name: "Kaelynn Tan"
           who: "Business HR Manager"
           photo: "/img/people/kaelynn-tan"
           quote: "I feel very safe using the application.
-I feel the doctor really understands.
-MyDoc helps me save a lot of money and I can use the service in the comfort of my home."
+I feel the doctor really understands what I have been experiencing.
+I find it very convenient.
+MyDoc helps me save a lot of money and I can use the service in the comfort of my home.
+The user journey is very smooth and I really like it."
         - name: "Grace Chew"
           who: "Asst.
 Pharmacy Practice Manager"
           photo: "/img/people/grace-chew"
-          quote: "There is a chance for customers to access pharmacist advice, and we will be able to give them information about their condition when they need it."
+          quote: "With MyDoc, there is a chance for customers to access pharmacist advice which is trusted and we will be able to give them information about their condition anytime anywhere when they need it.
+They can talk to us about their conditions privately anytime 24/7.
+MyDoc helps us achieve the aim of reaching out to customers and being there for them to provide trusted health service."
         - name: "Mohammad Faizal"
           who: "Medical Director"
           photo: "/img/people/mohammad-faizal"
-          quote: "I like the ability to do reviews with patients.
+          quote: "One of the best things I like about it is the ability to do reviews with patients.
 I don’t have to wait for patients to come to my clinic.
-I can see them virtually within half an hour."
+I can see them virtually within half an hour.
+It allows patients to have the opportunity to see a doctor on their own time. "
         - name: "Rosaline Chow Koo"
           who: "CEO and Founder"
           photo: "/img/people/rosaline-chow-koo"
           quote: "We have gotten very good feedback from our clients who are using MyDoc.
+We have integrated MyDoc into our platform so that after each health screening, employees can get a consultation immediately.
 It has brought down the cost of outpatient healthcare."
     research:
       headline: "Follow-up rates for virtual consults are nearly 6x higher, generating nearly 5x greater savings."
-      subhead: "–PwC report on Digital Health ROI, featuring MyDoc data, a first-of-its kind study in Asia."
+      subhead: "–PwC report on Digital Health ROI, featuring MyDoc."
       documents:
         - logo: "/svg/logos/research_logo_pwc.svg"
           label: "Digital health: Challenges and solutions to measuring Return on Investment (ROI)"